-Throughout the feasibility study process, it is important to keep in close contact with National Park Service National Heritage Area program staff in your region and Washington D.C.
-NPS staff provide input and guidance along the way and can also respond to questions specific about the National Heritage Area Feasibility Study Guidelines and evaluation criteria.

-As a study process is winding down, share a draft study containing your findings concerning feasibility with the NPS NHA Program Office in your region and in Washington D.C.
-They can review and comment on the work done so far and provide input for additional steps to putting a full study document together.
+Throughout the feasibility study process, it is important to keep in close contact with National Park Service representatives in your region of the country.
+NPS staff people provide input and guidance along the way and can also respond to questions specific to the draft feasibility study guidelines.
+As a study process is winding down, share a draft of the summary document containing your findings concerning feasibility with the NPS NHA regional coordinator.
+They, along with program office staff in Washington, can review and comment on the work done so far and provide input for additional steps to putting a full study document together.
+Don't hesitate to contact us!